Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Introduction

 \begin{itemize} \item We propose a multimodal conditions-guided sequence generator to ensure controllable and high-fidelity synthesis.
 The introduced image prior serves as conditional guidance to empower the real-domain customization capacity.
 Moreover, we design a sequential augmentation module to promote dynamics modeling, thus improving the temporal or stereoscopic coherence of generated data. \item We introduce a noisy synthetic data filter to suppress harmful synthetic sequences at class semantics and sequential levels.
-By effectively reducing noise and enhancing the reliability of the synthetic databases, we can associate the synthetic samples with downstream tasks, thus better improving the classification performance. \item Comprehensive experiments on 3 medical datasets, with 11 downstream networks trained on 3 paradigms, show that our proposed framework can improve diagnostic performance, especially within underrepresented high-risk sets. \textit{\M} also increases out-domain robustness, further indicating its practicality in clinical scenarios. \end{itemize}
+By effectively reducing noise and enhancing the reliability of the synthetic databases, we can associate the synthetic samples with downstream tasks, thus better improving the classification performance. \item Comprehensive experiments on 5 medical datasets with 4 modalities (US, CT, Cine/T2-weighted MRI), including benchmarking against 15 augmentation methods and evaluations using 11 downstream classifiers trained on 3 paradigms, show that our approach consistently achieves superior performance across diverse diagnostic tasks, while maintaining robust effectiveness with multiple classifier architectures. \textit{\M} also improves diagnostic performance in underrepresented high-risk sets and enhances out-domain robustness, underscoring its practicality in real clinical scenarios. \end{itemize}

-It is noted that the sequence generator extends our prior work presented at MICCAI~\cite{zhou2024heartbeat}, with significant improvements in controllability at both semantic and sequential levels.
+It is noted that the sequence generator extends our prior work presented at MICCAI~\citep{zhou2024heartbeat}, with significant improvements in controllability at both semantic and sequential levels.
 We highlight that customized semantics and consistent sequential dynamics are crucial for enhancing the learning capability of downstream classifiers.
 Hence, we incorporate attribute texts and class labels to provide fine-grained semantic guidance, while employing a computation-efficient motion field to enhance dynamic control.
 Besides, we propose a sequential augmentation module to further ensure the sequential consistency and smoothness of generated samples.